Delving into Latent Spectral Biasing of Video VAEs for Superior Diffusability: More Generation Results

-Fig.~\ref{fig:1.3B_5s} and Fig.~\ref{fig:4B} visualize model behavior at two operating points.
-With the 1.3B model at $81\times256\times256$ (Fig.~\ref{fig:1.3B_5s}), training on SSVAE reduces temporal flicker and ghosting and preserves object contours over the 5 s horizon.
+Fig.~\ref{fig:1.3B_5s} and Fig.~\ref{fig:4B} provide visualizations of two distinct generation settings.
+The video samples can also be found in the \texttt{gen\_videos\_1.3B\_5s} folder and \texttt{gen\_videos\_4B\_2s} of the supplementary material.
+With the 1.3B model at $81\times256\times256$ (Fig.~\ref{fig:1.3B_5s}), training on SSVAE reduces temporal flicker and ghosting and preserves object contours over the 5s horizon.
 With the 4B model at $17\times512\times512$ (Fig.~\ref{fig:4B}), side-by-side comparisons against Wan~2.2 VAE show consistent gains in motion smoothness, edge fidelity, and text rendering across diverse prompts.
 Overall, the diffusion model trained on our SSVAE exhibits fewer artifacts and improved text-video alignment compared to the model trained on Wan 2.2 VAE.